apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

 is.arbac02=true
  ```

  b.
-The policy load file in this section Creates an Admin RBAC (ARBAC) Role named: *fortress-rest-admin*, and associates with (Test) Perm and User OU's:
+The policy load file in this section Creates an ADMIN Role named: *fortress-rest-admin*, and associates with (Test) Perm and User OU's:

  ```
 PermOUs="APP0,APP1,APP2,APP3,APP4,APP5,APP6,APP7,APP8,APP9,APP10,